 Long before the Christian era the Solar worship and all its variants looked to the rising sun, constructed stone circles and temple buildings so as to face the East.
 Here, however, is a difficulty which confronts us, for the exact point at which the sun breaks the horizon changes from day to day, so that, unless a definite day is chosen to lay the stone and the direct line from East to West of the ray of light on that day is made the central line or axis of the building, then all the care and ingenuity of the builder will be in vain to secure balance and completeness in the whole building.
-It may, of course, be agreed that by arbitrally selecting a spot on the Eastern side of the site and plotting a straight central line as the axis of the building.
+It may, of course, be agreed that by arbitrally selecting a spot on the Eastern side of the site and plotting a straight central line as the axis of the building, it would be possible under modern conditions to erect the building.